MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

 ## I'm having trouble with the Remote Desktop, Events, and PowerShell tools.

-These three tools require the websocket protocol, which is commonly blocked by proxy servers and firewalls.
-If you are using Google Chrome, there is a [known issue](known-issues.md#google-chrome) with web sockets and NTLM authentication.
+These three tools require the web socket protocol, which is commonly blocked by proxy servers and firewalls.
+If you're using Google Chrome, there's a [known issue](known-issues.md#google-chrome) with web sockets and NTLM authentication.

 ## I can connect to some servers, but not others

-- Log on to the gateway machine locally and try to ```Enter-PSSession <machine name>``` in PowerShell, replacing \<machine name> with the name of the Machine you are trying to manage in Windows Admin Center.
+- Log on to the gateway machine locally and try to ```Enter-PSSession <machine name>``` in PowerShell, replacing \<machine name> with the name of the Machine you're trying to manage in Windows Admin Center.

 - If your environment uses a workgroup instead of a domain, see [using Windows Admin Center in a workgroup](#using-windows-admin-center-in-a-workgroup).

-- **Using local administrator accounts:** If you are using a local user account that is not the built-in administrator account, you will need to enable the policy on the target machine by running the following command in PowerShell or at a Command Prompt as Administrator on the target machine:
+- **Using local administrator accounts:** If you're using a local user account that isn't the built-in administrator account, you need to enable the policy on the target machine by running the following command in PowerShell or at a command prompt as Administrator on the target machine:

     ```cmd
     REG ADD HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System /v LocalAccountTokenFilterPolicy /t REG_DWORD /d 1